• Skip to primary navigation

 Kidney beans have a stronger flavor than Cannellini beans, so they may not suit all dishes.

-Additionally, kidney beans are a bit firmer than Cannellini beans, so they may not work as well in dishes that require a softer bean.
+Also, kidney beans are a bit firmer than Cannellini beans, so they may not work as well in dishes that require a softer bean.

 Overall, kidney beans are a good substitute for Cannellini beans and can be used in most recipes with few adjustments.

-• Key Characteristics: Kidney beans have a robust flavor and a firm texture.
+• Key Characteristics: Kidney beans have a strong flavor and a firm texture.
 They are slightly larger and darker in color compared to cannellini beans, making them a suitable substitute in dishes that require a heartier bean.

 • Proper Ratio: Use an equal amount of kidney beans as a substitute for cannellini beans.
 Note that kidney beans may have a longer cooking time, so adjust accordingly.